jstewmc/transient/README.md

 use Jstewmc\Transient\Entity;

 // let's define a simple transient entity, Foo
-// note that Foo does have a "foo" property
-// note that Foo does not have a bar() method
+// note that Foo does have a "foo" property, but it does not have a bar() method
 //
 class Foo extends Entity
 {